 - Taken myself to doctor for blood pressure pills (I am a first time user).

-- Planted four more rescued roses in The Hump.
+- Planted four more rescued roses in The Hump and cleared the paths.

 - Finished pruning the orchard roses, including the messy Souvenir de la Malmaison.